henryhart116/DraftkingsNFL-PredicitonModel/README.md

 7. Team Selection: We run a linear-optimization (maximize predicted fantasy points subject to salary and position constraints) to produce the team we will enter.

 These above Requirements and Steps were taken from https://towardsdatascience.com/creating-a-fully-automated-daily-fantasy-sports-strategy-6842d2e1ccb6

+## Data
+### Player Data
+### Team Data

+### DraftKings Data
+The data for any given draftkings contest can be retrieved from a csv file provided on their website.

+### DraftKings Rules
+Rules vary by contest, so a hardcode file is likely the best option to determine scoring.
+Most importantly, there is a salary cap of $50,000.